 9. Explain unusual delays.

 If it’s an unusually long delay, apologize to the customer, explain the delay and thank them for waiting.
-When a pharmacist explained to me that his assistant had quit that day, so he was short staffed, I didn’t mind the wait.
+When a pharmacist explained to me that his assistant had quit that day, so he was short-staffed, I didn’t mind the wait.
 If he hadn’t pointed that out, I wouldn’t have returned.

 10. Increase staff at no extra cost.

 If your lineups are sporadic you can increase capacity on the spot without spending extra money.
 Carol Chuback, manager of a Greyhound Courier Depot, installed a doorbell under the cashier’s counter.
-When the teller notices more than two people in line, he discretely rings the doorbell signaling to a co-worker in the back to come to assist at the front counter.
+When the teller notices more than two people in line, he discretely rings the doorbell signalling to a co-worker in the back to come to assist at the front counter.

 Bottom line — no one likes lineups.